inunix3/monolog/README.md

 A simple, interpreted C-like programming language.

-This is a school project, so the language is toyish and the interpreter is pretty simply implemented.
+This was a school project, so the language is toyish and the interpreter is pretty simple.

 Anyway, created just for fun.